-- Peer mentoring (online or in person), including matching you with an experienced community energy group - Facilitated discussions/workshops with experts or community - Proof of concept trials - Funding, bid writing, governance advice or training - Other in-kind support to support you with exploring how barriers can be overcome - please let us know what you may require
+- Peer mentoring (online or in person), including matching you with an experienced community energy group. - Facilitated discussions/workshops with experts or community. - Proof of concept trials. - Funding, bid writing, governance advice or training. - Other in-kind support to help you explore how barriers can be overcome - please let us know what you may require.

-Who can apply? (cont.)
+Who can apply?